Freedman-CB1/BodyBuilder/README.md

 POSITIONING MENU:
 To Main button: This will take you back to the main menu

-Sketch 3D view: has been described previously
+Sketch 3D view: has been described previously.
 X-Ray Selected: Click an object in the 3D and click this button, the object will toggle between total solid and 62% transparent.
 The macro will only
 	respond to these values of transparency.
 Edit binding button: This will take you to the edit binding menu Adjustment fields will be described later.